Frank Russell White: Career

 Frank Russell White was born on May 2, 1889, in Brooklyn, New York.
 He attended public schools in New York until his family moved to Washington, D.C., when he was ten years old.
 White attended the Valley Forge Military Academy and College from 1903 to 1904 and began apprenticing for architect Albert H. Beers in 1908.
-As real estate developer Harry Wardman's chief architect from 1905-1911, Beers designed around 1,000 houses and 70 apartment buildings.
+As real estate developer Harry Wardman's chief architect from 1905 to 1911, Beers designed around 1,000 houses and 70 apartment buildings.
 Several of these apartment building designs were completed by White after Beers' death in 1911, including the Northumberland Apartments at 2039 New Hampshire Avenue NW, The Dresden at 2126 Connecticut Avenue NW, and The Avondale at 1734 P Street NW.

 White continued working for Wardman, becoming one of his master architects at a time Wardman was building thousands of homes and apartment buildings in Washington, D.C.
 The combination of Beers' tutoring and working with prolific developer Wardman resulted in White becoming a skilled architect, designing a variety of building types.
 White's professional relationship with Wardman continued for 25 years, although he began working with other developers in 1917 including Victor Cahill, Anita Eckles, Zachariah T. Goldsmith, Fred Gore, Joseph A. Howar, Karla King, and Ernest G. Walker.

 The buildings White designed demonstrate a variety of architectural styles.
 Examples of this include three Clifton Terrace buildings in the Colonial Revival style, The Lealand on 16th Street NW in the Mediterranean Revival style, the Northbrook Courts on 16th Street in the Classical Revival style, and the Heurich Building (demolished) on K Street in the Art Deco style.
 In addition to designing, White also developed buildings later in his career, including the Schuyler Arms on Columbia Road NW and Parkway Apartments on Connecticut Avenue NW.

 During his career White designed over 5,000 houses, 51 apartment buildings, hotels, commercial properties, and even an affordable bomb shelter meant to hold 30 people.
 In addition to Clifton Terrace, which is listed on the National Register of Historic Places, White's most well known work is the original 1200-room Wardman Park Hotel, built in 1917 and modeled after The Homestead resort in Virginia.
 The hotel was torn down in the late 1970s and replaced with a modern facility.